Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 -   **Instrument Response**: Though typically part of the StationXML, having the actual instrument response curves stored as auxiliary data can facilitate more direct correction of the waveforms without referencing external databases.

-- **Rays and Ray Parameters from Ray Tracing**:  Storing detailed ray paths and relevant parameters is useful for higher order analyses such as travel time and attenuation tomography, and moment tensor inversion to name only those. comprehensive understanding of seismic wave propagation and the nuances of individual seismic events.
-For each event, origin, instrument, phase, and velocity model, the associated rays should be stored alongside key parameters such as takeoff angle, azimuth, incidence angle, ray path length, and time of arrival.
-Such information is invaluable for advanced seismic analysis methods, aiding in accurate event localization, source mechanism determination, and the assessment of velocity model validity.
+- **Rays and Ray Parameters from Ray Tracing**:  Storing detailed ray paths and relevant parameters is useful for higher order analyses such as travel time and attenuation tomography, and moment tensor inversion to name only those.
 By integrating these data directly within the `ASDF` format, researchers can achieve a holistic understanding of the seismic event and the underlying geophysical processes, ensuring that they have all pertinent information at their fingertips without resorting to supplementary datasets or computations.

+- **Velocity and Velocity Grids**: If relevant the velocity and velocity model could be stored alongside the

 -   **Processing Logs**: Detailed logs of processing steps performed on the data, which can be crucial for ensuring data quality and understanding potential issues or artifacts.